 Start by taking these steps to get ready:

-- Begin the process one semester before you wish to start working your internship.
+- Begin the process one semester or 2 terms before you wish to start working your internship.

 - Create an account on Optimal Resume, visit Online Career Tools to get login information.